1. Why dive with the Siren Fleet?

-17. Obviously people come aboard your boats for more than just relaxing.
-What can guests expect with regards to in-water safety?
+17. What can I expect with regards to in-water safety?

-For the safety of our guests in the water, everyone is provided with a surface marker buoy and all vessels now carry Nautilus Lifeline marine rescue VHR radios that are available for all on-board.
-We also have underwater recall systems that can be deployed in the event that we need to end dives immediately for any reason.
-One of our zodiacs or skiffs is always deployed when we have guests in the water, with our drivers trained to navigate cautiously around any diving area.
+For the safety of our guests in the water, everyone is provided with a surface marker buoy and all vessels have underwater recall systems that can be deployed in case of an emergency.
+Our zodiacs or skiffs are always around for surface support when our divers are in the water.
+Our skiff drivers are trained to navigate cautiously around any diving area.